Kayshon Boutte

-Kayshon Boutte (/ˈbuːti/ BOO-tee; born May 7, 2002) is an American football wide receiver for the LSU Tigers.
+Kayshon Boutte (/ˈbuːti/ BOO-tee; born May 7, 2002) is an American professional football wide receiver for the New England Patriots of the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the Patriots in the sixth round of the 2023 NFL draft.

-Early years
+Early life

 Boutte attended Westgate High School in New Iberia, Louisiana.
 As a senior, he had 47 receptions for 1,005 yards with 15 touchdowns and rushed for 874 yards on 71 carries and 12 touchdowns.
 Boutte played in the 2020 Under Armour All-American Game.
-Coming out of high school, Boutte was a 5 star recruit and was ranked the nation's #2 wide receiver.
+Coming out of high school, Boutte was a 5-star recruit and was ranked the nation's #2 wide receiver.
 He committed to Louisiana State University (LSU) to play college football.

 College career

-With Ja'Marr Chase opting out of the season to prepare for the 2021 NFL Draft, Boutte entered his true freshman season in 2020 as one of LSU's top receivers.
-He became the number one receiver after Terrace Marshall Jr. also opted out.
+With Ja'Marr Chase opting out of the season to prepare for the 2021 NFL draft, Boutte entered his true freshman season in 2020 as one of LSU's top receivers.
+He became the number-one receiver after Terrace Marshall Jr. also opted out.

-In the 2020 game against Ole Miss, he set a SEC records for receiving yards in a game with 14 receptions for 308 yards, adding three receiving touchdowns as well.
+In the 2020 game against Ole Miss, he set a Southeastern Conference record for receiving yards in a game with 14 receptions for 308 yards, adding three receiving touchdowns as well.

+Professional career

+Boutte was selected by the New England Patriots in the sixth round, 187th overall, in the 2023 NFL draft.
+He made his NFL debut in the Patriots' regular season opener against the Eagles.
+He appeared in five games as a rookie and finished with two receptions for 19 yards.

+Boutte changed his jersey number from 80 to 9 before the 2024 season.
+In Week 6 of the 2024 season against the Houston Texans, Boutte scored his first NFL touchdown on a 40-yard pass from Drake Maye towards the end of the first half.
+The Patriots would still go on to lose the game 21–41.
+In the 2024 season, he finished with 43 receptions for 589 yards and three touchdowns.

+Personal life

+On January 25, 2024, Boutte was issued a warrant of arrest in connection to an online gambling investigation.
+Boutte was alleged to have placed 8,900 wagers while underage, including at least six on LSU Tigers football games.
+On July 16, 2024, all gambling charges against Boutte were dropped.